alexdmoss/alexos.dev/content/posts/KubeCon-The-Keynotes.md

 ## Brian Liles - Senior Staff Engineer, VMWare

 Brian works for VMWare.
 I'm going to be totally honest, I admit to raising my eyebrows when big vendor folks get up on stage at this sort of conference ... but he totally won me over by singing!
-He's bringing the energy for sure - his job seems to be to compere some CNCF project updates.
+He's bringing the energy for sure - his job seems to be to compere some [CNCF project updates](https://www.youtube.com/watch?v=vdxcaR3I2ic).
+He would reappear at several points during the Keynotes and I think did a fantastic job both in presenting his own content and stitching together the narrative.

 > Maybe I'm being harsh on the big vendors these days - they're trying to change and I've got to be honest - I'm biased.